Table of Contents

 Franchises for Sale

-When looking for a tree service franchise brand to buy, it can be daunting to just figure out what to look for.
+When looking for a tree service franchise brand to buy, it can be daunting to just figure out what franchise opportunities to look for.
 No matter if it’s a small or large tree service franchise, it’s always going to be a big investment and you must take the time to think through.

 Learn about your personality and your own skills, and ask yourself important questions like “Why do I want a franchise for?”, “Am I good at being a manager?” or “Am I patient?”
 Write down your goals with a franchise on a legal pad, for example, and then it will be easier to determine what category of the franchise to buy into.

 The other factor to take into account is, of course, your finances.
-All franchises ask for a minimum of capital or cash on hand, because even if the franchise fees (the money they ask to buy the rights to the franchise) are a certain amount, they need to know you have enough capital to cover the total cost of starting a new franchise location by yourself.
+All franchises ask for a minimum of capital or cash on hand, because even if the franchise fees (the money they ask to purchase the rights to the franchise) are a certain amount, they need to know you have enough capital to cover the total cost of starting a new franchise location by yourself.
 The franchise will ask you for also a minimum net worth on your behalf (how much is your overall wealth).

 You’ll need an average of $250,000 to start a franchise, although a tree service franchise might ask you between $100,000 and $200,000.
 The average royalty fees paid by franchisees range from 3% to 6% of monthly gross sales.